Sender Domains and Email Authentication

 ### Invalid Sender Domain

-A checker cannot read the sender domain because the value is empty, is a full URL, contains extra path text, or is not a real domain.
+A sender domain checker cannot read the sender domain because the domain field is empty, contains a full URL, includes extra path text, or is not a real domain.

 2. Remove `https://`, page paths, spaces, and email display names.